Best Homegating Recipes of 2020

 Smoked Queso Dip

 This delicious smoked dip is so easy!
-Just throw everything together in a pan and let the heat melt it into a delicious, smoky, cheesy bowl of flavor.
+Just throw everything together in a pan and let the heat melt it into a delicious, smoky, cheesy bowl of game-time flavor.

 Check out our recipe video to see how quickly it comes together.

 The classic combo of chicken wings and blue cheese gets even better when you add smoke and heat.
 Set out some El Yucateco Caribbean Habanero Hot Sauce for your friends to kick up the heat even more!

 These can be cooked ahead and warmed at game time, or grilled right in front of your guests.

 Mike will show you the basics in this video.

 Fresh, creamy guacamole is a tailgating party classic.
 This version has a little extra flavor.
 Just enough to make it stand out from the crowd.
 Once you try it, you'll never go back!